 Programme Countries are those countries participating fully in the Erasmus+ programme.
-The 33 Programme Countries are: the 28 EU Member States, Iceland, Liechtenstein, Norway, the former Yugoslav Republic of Macedonia and Turkey.
+The 33 Programme Countries are: the 27 EU Member States, United Kingdom, North Macedonia, Iceland, Liechtenstein, Norway, Turkey and Serbia.

-You received a TOTAL of € 35,000 €
+As a Programme Country scholarship recipient you received a TOTAL of € 35,000 €

-- 1,000 € per year for travel costs, installation and other type of costs - 4,500 € per year as a contribution to participation costs; registration at two or three host universities, EMMC administrative costs, access to all facilities, insurance

-- 24,000 € - monthly allowance
+- 1,000 € per year for travel costs, installation and other type of costs - 4,500 € per year as a contribution to participation costs; registration at two or three host universities, EMMC administrative costs, access to all facilities, insurance - 24,000 € monthly allowance